Do you love to write? Do you wish you could write more? Would you like to get paid for your writing?

 Once you have the answers to these questions, you’ll be better prepared to begin your search.

-Here are some great places to find the best freelance writing jobs:
+Here’s where you can find the best beginner freelance writing jobs:

 Guest Post for Bloggers

 If you’re just starting out, you may need to get some unpaid writing gigs under your belt before you start getting paid jobs.
 Anyone hiring you will want to see examples of your work, and writing guest posts on blogs is a great way to build your portfolio.